Midwifery.

 Chris Skieens, CNM

 Chris is a Certified Nurse Midwife who received her MSN from Frontier Nursing University in 2018.
 Prior to entering midwifery, Chris was a labor and delivery nurse for 13 years.
 Her focus is to help empower birthing people and their families with care options, informed choice, self-determination and shared decision-making, with respect, and in a safe space.
-Chris also provides well-woman care, contraception, preconception, and she is passionate about serving the LGBTQ+ community in a comfortable space to meet their individual needs.
-When not working, she loves spending time with her husband, their son and two dogs.
-She enjoys creating art, live music, camping, hiking, skiing, and fishing.

 Brian Bales, FNP